SatyamGaba/structure_from_motion/README.md

 If ``if_vis == True`` and ``if_on_screen == True``, You should see something like this:
 ![](demo.png)

 The errors are printed and the visualizations are saved at ``vis/``.
-To fetch the files you can use commands like `scp` to transfer files to your local machine.
+To fetch the files you can use commands like `scp` to transfer files to your local machine, or from the cluster to your local machine:

+``scp -r <USERNAME>@dsmlp-login.ucsd.edu:/datasets/cse152-252-sp20-public/dataset_SfM .``

-## [Extra] How to run training sessions
+## 4. [Extra] How to run training sessions

+### 1. Set up the environment

+#### [Option 1] On the ``ieng6.ucsd.edu`` server

+- Log into your account
+    - `ssh {USERNAME}@ieng6.ucsd.edu`

+-  Launch TMUX
+    - Reconmended for session management: you can come back anytime after you disconnect your session.
+Otherwise you have to keep your connection on for hours while training.
+    - Just run ``tmux``
+    - For more TMUX usages please refer to online tutorials like [https://linuxize.com/post/getting-started-with-tmux/](https://linuxize.com/post/getting-started-with-tmux/)
+    - To detach and come back later, use `ctrl + b` then `d`.
+To attach next time, use `ctrl + b` then `a`.

+-  Launch your pod
+        - `launch-scipy-ml-gpu.sh`

+#### [Option 2] On your own server
+Just launch TMUX.

+### 2. Start training
+Now you can create conda env and do your training in there following Section 1.1